Many California Farmworkers Forced To Stay Behind During The Wildfires

 Juvenal Solano, a former strawberry picker and now a community organizer with The Mixteco/Indígena Community Organizing Project, MICOP for short, knows the perils of working in the fields.
 Solano says that despite facing conditions like smoke-filled air, many of the workers had no choice but to stay behind.
 "We need to stay there because we need money to provide [for our] families," Solano says.

-Solano estimates about 20,000 to 70,000 farmworkers in Ventura County are members of the indigenous Mexican community who speak Aztecan languages and because of the language barrier, many of the workers don't know how to communicate their rights.
-"They don't even ask the supervisor to go home because they're afraid to lose their jobs or they don't speak the language," he sayss.
+Solano estimates nearly 20,000 farmworkers in Ventura County are members of the indigenous Mexican community who speak Aztecan languages and because of the language barrier, many of the workers don't know how to communicate their rights.
+"They don't even ask the supervisor to go home because they're afraid to lose their jobs or they don't speak the language," he says.

-MICOP advocates for the rights of indigenous workers with a program called 805Undocufund, which raises money and to help workers financially if they lost their jobs.
+MICOP advocates for the rights of indigenous workers with a program called 805Undocufund, which raises money and to help workers financially if they lose their jobs.

-But beyond financial help, Solano says the most important thing the workers need right now is people on the ground.
+But beyond financial help, Solano says, the most important thing the workers need right now is people on the ground.

 "Those agencies that are here to protect farmworkers, they need to go to the farm area to see and to talk to those workers," he says.
 "When something like the wildfires happen ... those agencies are not there to see what the workers need."

-Note: A previous version of this story incorrectly quoted Juvenal Solano as saying about 20,000 to 70,000 farmworkers in Ventura County are members of the indigenous Mexican community who speak Aztecan languages.
-According to the Mixteco/Indigena Community Organizing Project, there about 20,000 Mixtecs in Ventura County, about 17,000 of whom work in agriculture.